ChampionLab/substitutionannotation/README.md

 # substitutionannotation
-A repository for the script used to annotate and filter aa substitutions identified via mass-offset search in MSFragger
+A repository for the script used to annotate and filter aa substitutions identified via mass-offset search in MSFragger This branch (tjlpub) is an updated version of the code used in the publication (link TBA).
+It is updated to be a little more like a python package, that is applicable to new sets of data without rewriting code.
+That said it is far from python-package ready.
+It has improved handling of sample and replicate annotations from Fragpipe, and calculates possible artificial/biological modifications as the unmodified m/z +/- the observed ppm error rather than the modified m/z +/- 25 ppm error.